 May 31, 2012: Mathieu defeats Isner in the longest uninterrupted match ever played at Roland-Garros

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On May 31, 2012, Paul-Henri Mathieu and John Isner battled for five hours and 41 minutes in an epic French Open second round clash

 What happened exactly on that day?

 On this day, May 31, 2012, Paul-Henri Mathieu defeated John Isner in the longest uninterrupted match ever played at Roland-Garros.
 After five hours and 41 minutes of play, the Frenchman, who was back on the tour after a career-threating knee injury, prevailed just before nightfall to win the second round contest 6-7, 6-4, 6-4, 3-6, 18-16.

-The Characters Involved: Paul Henri-Mathieu and John Isner
+The players involved: Paul Henri-Mathieu and John Isner

-In 2012, 30-year-old Paul-Henri Mathieu was back on the tour after a severe knee injury had kept him away from tennis for two years.
+In 2012, 30-year-old Paul-Henri Mathieu was back on the tour after a severe knee injury had kept him away from the sport for two years.
 Having started the season without an ATP ranking, the Frenchman had already climbed to No 161 in the rankings.
-He was still far away from his highest ranking of world No 12, which he had achieved in 2008, but his very powerful groundstrokes were coming back, with a nice win against world No 15, Feliciano Lopez, in Rotterdam (4-6, 7-6, 6-4).
+He was still far away from his highest ranking of world No 12, which he had achieved in 2008, but his solid game was coming back, with a nice win against world No 15 Feliciano Lopez in Rotterdam (4-6, 7-6, 6-4).

-After he had left his home country as a teenager to improve at Nick Bollettieri’s tennis academy in Florida, Mathieu’s early career was deeply impacted by his dramatic loss to Mikhail Youzhny in the deciding match of the 2002 Davis Cup final, where he blew a two-sets-to-love lead before losing in five sets (3-6, 2-6, 6-3, 7-5, 6-4).
-Having claimed four titles throughout his career (the most important one in Moscow, in 2002, where he defeated Sjeng Schalken in the final, 4-6, 6-2, 6-0), Mathieu had never reached the quarter-finals of a Grand Slam tournament, but in 2006, in the third round of Roland-Garros, he lost a memorable four-hour battle against Rafael Nadal (5-7, 6-4, 6-4, 6-4).
-He was also the last player to ever defeat Pete Sampras (in Long Island, in 2002) and Gustavo Kuerten (at Roland-Garros, in 2008).
+After he had left his home country as a teenager to train at Nick Bollettieri’s tennis academy in Florida, Mathieu’s early career was deeply impacted by his dramatic loss to Mikhail Youzhny in the deciding match of the 2002 Davis Cup final, where he blew a two-sets-to-love lead before losing in five sets (3-6, 2-6, 6-3, 7-5, 6-4).
+Having won four titles throughout his career (the most important one in Moscow in 2002, where he defeated Sjeng Schalken 4-6, 6-2, 6-0 in the final), Mathieu had never reached the quarter-finals of a Grand Slam tournament, but in 2006, in the third round of Roland-Garros, he lost a memorable four-hour battle against Rafael Nadal (5-7, 6-4, 6-4, 6-4).
+He was also the last player to ever defeat Pete Sampras (in Long Island in 2002) and Gustavo Kuerten (at Roland-Garros in 2008).

-- John Isner: the giant American already in the tennis history books
+- John Isner: The giant American who was already in the tennis history books

 John Isner, from the United States, was already known for having played the longest match in tennis history.
 In 2010, the big-serving American played a record-shattering Wimbledon first round against Nicolas Mahut, which lasted 11 hours and five minutes, split over three days.
-The American giant, born in 1985, had turned pro in 2007, at the age of 22, pushed by his success in college tennis.
-He reached his first final as a wild card in Washington, in 2007 (lost to Andy Roddick, 6-4, 7-6), being ranked only No 416 in the world.
+The American, born in 1985, had turned pro in 2007 at the age of 22, pushed by his success in college tennis.
+He reached his first final as a wild card in Washington in 2007 (lost to Andy Roddick, 6-4, 7-6), being ranked only No 416 in the world.
 He entered the top 100 two years later, reaching the fourth round at the 2009 US Open (defeated by Fernando Verdasco, 4-6, 6-4, 6-4, 6-4).

 The place: Stade Roland-Garros